SpenceKonde/AVR_Research/README.md

 Be sure to let me know if you know anything about this, and I'll move it to a solved mysteries page, with the answer and - if you want it - your name and a link to your website.
 If not specified, I'll credit github usernames.

 [Unsolved Mystery list](UnsolvedMysteries.md)

+Anyone providing a proper investigation of the 828 ADC mystery has definitely earned some hardware, in addition to the prestige.